Kvam Municipality: Name

 The municipality (originally the parish) was first named Vikør after the old Vikøy farm (Víkeyjar) since the first Vikøy Church was built there.
 The first element is vík which means "small bay", "cove", or "inlet".
 The last element is the genitive case of ey which means "island".
 This is likely referring to the small island in the little cove just east of the farm.

 On 1 December 1911, a royal resolution changed the name of the municipality to Kvam, bringing back an old name for the area (Hvammr).
 The name is identical to the word hvammr which means "small valley" or "grassy hollow", possibly referring the Steinsdalen valley west of Norheimsund.

+Kvam Municipality (Kvam herad) is one of only three municipalities in Norway that uses the word herad instead of kommune in its name.
+Both Norwegian words can be translated to be "municipality", but herad is an older word that historically was only used for rural municipalities.
+Municipalities can choose to use one or the other, but most use the more modern kommune.
+From 1838 until the mid-20th century, most municipalities used herad or herred (using the Nynorsk or Bokmål spelling) for their name, but after some legal changes in the law on municipalities in the 1950s and onwards, most municipalities switched to kommune.
+The only other municipalities to use herad in 2026 are Voss Municipality and Ulvik Municipality.
+There are also a few municipalities with herad in the name such as Kvinnherad Municipality.

 Coat of arms

 The coat of arms was granted on 27 November 1981.
 The official blazon is "Azure, a pale pattee argent" (I blått ein innsvinga sølv stolpe).
 This means the arms have a blue field (background) and the ordinary is a pale that curves inwards on each side.
 The ordinary has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms were designed to look like the Fyksesund, a narrow fjord in the municipality.
 The shape of the fjord is that it is narrower in the middle and this is symbolized in the design.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.